gscrow/dressipi-com/_downloads/success-story-lk-bennett.md

   case-study-header: true
   page-title: SUCCESS STORY
   page-title-icon: "/uploads/icon_success-story-colour.svg"
-  body: How LK Bennett is using Dressipi’s Data Insight Hub to trade more effectively and increase retention* by an average of 11% a month over the first 6 months.
+  body: How LK Bennett is using Dressipi’s Data Insight Hub to trade more effectively and increase first to second purchase by 25% in the first 4 months.
 sections:
 - title:
   handle: story